iggy-smart/voice-alt/female-voice-en.md

 Record you progress (select phrase for it).
 Progress should be measurable.
 When you hear your progress it motivates you.

+## Voice communities
+join discord servers and be up to date LINK to chapter find friends with same goals

 ## Finding Inspiration
 S: find fem voice you like.